 Design Practices for a Busy Life

 Turn ordinary moments into practice: take mindful breaths while waiting in line, make dishwashing a gratitude pause, or do a two-minute check-in before bed.
 Small habits are sustainable and effective.
+Habits form over time; studies find the average time to automaticity is about 66 days, though this varies by person and behavior6.

 High-Impact Short Practices

 Journaling and expressive writing are linked to improved emotional processing and well-being, even with short daily sessions3.
 Start with five to ten minutes of journaling or a short guided meditation from the Life Purpose App to build momentum.
+For more on building tiny routines, see the Micro Habits guide.

 Embrace Imperfection